UKCloud/documentation/articles/portal/ptl-how-reset-password.md

    ![Reset your password dialog box - Memorable word](images/ptl-forgotten-password-reset-memword.png)

+   > [!NOTE]
+   > If you enter your memorable word characters incorrectly too many times your account will be locked.
+If this happens, you'll need to contact your administrator or UKCloud Customer Support to unlock your account.

 5. Enter and confirm your new password then click **Reset password**.

    ![Reset your password dialog box - New password](images/ptl-forgotten-password-reset.png)